CompuTec/computec-docs/docs/wms/administrator-guide/installation/prerequisites.md

 ## CompuTec ProcessForce API

 If ProcessForce is installed, CompuTec WMS requires CompuTec ProcessForce API 32-bit or 64-bit (depending on CompuTec WMS version) to work correctly.
-ProcessForce API has to be in the exact version as ProcessForce installed on the database).
+ProcessForce API has to be in the exact version as ProcessForce installed on the database.

-## Preparing environment: Installation order
+## Preparing Environment: Installation order

 :::danger
-    Please remember that installing in order other than presented below may cause problems with operating CompuTec WMS.
+    Please note that installing in an order different from the one presented below may cause issues with the operation of CompuTec WMS.
 :::

 ### Microsoft SQL